 Low Ongoing APR

-If you’ve got good credit, it’s not that hard to find credit cards offering APRs of 7%-9%.
+If you’ve got good credit, it’s not that hard to find credit cards offering low APRs.
 Make sure to read the fine print, however, to ensure that this isn’t just an intro rate.

 Other Factors to Keep in Mind